st-f/DocTemplate/README.md

 # DocTemplate
-Google Docs Add-on to templatize the slide, replacing ${} variables with values from a sidebar form.
+Google Docs Add-on to templatize the text body, replacing ${} variables with values from a sidebar form.

 Based on https://github.com/bhood4/SlideTemplate